seattleflu/assembly/submissions/README.md

         chmod +x ./submissions/scripts/run_vadr
         ```
     - This will create a sub-directory `~/Documents/ivar-releases/Batch-20210701/genbank/` with all output files from VADR
-1. Drag and drop the FASTA file to [Pangolin](https://pangolin.cog-uk.io/) and click "Start Analysis"
-1. When the analysis is complete, download the Pangolin lineages and save as `~/Documents/ivar-releases/Batch-20210701/pangolin.csv`
 1. Download the metadata Excel file from SFS Slack and save as `~/Documents/ivar-releases/Batch-20210701/external-metadata.xlsx`
     - The metadata file is usually in the original thread in the `#data-transfer-nwgc` channel
-    - Ping Machiko for the metadata file if it has not already been posted on Slack.
+    - Ping Erika for the metadata file if it has not already been posted on Slack.
 1. Check the metadata in the `Metadata` or first sheet:
     - All external samples should have collection dates
     - A majority of external samples should have county.
     (It's fine if some are missing county, they will be assumed to be from Washington state)
     - There should _not_ be any dates earlier than February 2020
     - The dates should _not_ all be identical
-1. Report missing or erroneous metadata to Machiko to verify and correct.
+1. Report missing or erroneous metadata to Erika to verify and correct.
 1. If there are SFS/SCAN samples listed in the metadata sheet, create a CSV of SFS sample barcodes by running:
     ```
     python3 ./submissions/scripts/extract_sfs_identifiers.py \
         --metadata ~/Documents/ivar-releases/Batch-20210701/external-metadata.xlsx \
         --output ~/Documents/ivar-releases/Batch-20210701/sfs-sample-barcodes.csv
     ```
-1. If there are incorrectly formatted barcodes are printed to stdout:
+1. If there are incorrectly formatted barcodes are printed to stdout (open the file in a NON-Excel text editor):
     - Try to find the correct barcode by looking up the associated NWGC ID in the Metabase [NWGC ID lookup query](https://backoffice.seattleflu.org/metabase/question/641).
     - Try to find the correct barcode by looking up the barcode in the Metabase [Unknown barcode query](https://backoffice.seattleflu.org/metabase/question/439)
     - Ping Machiko to confirm and correct barcodes in the Excel metadata file.